LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Results

 \section{Results}

-In this section we first demonstrate the performance improvement from the inclusion of $\mathcal{L}_{lc}$.
-We evaluate our method in comparison to other state-of-the-art methods and conduct a run-time analysis to judge the suitability of methods for real-time operation.
+We first demonstrate the performance improvement from the inclusion of $\mathcal{L}_{lc}$.
+We evaluate our method in comparison to other state-of-the-art methods and conduct a run-time analysis to judge the suitability for real-time operation.